 Although the chapters are designed to stand independently, the author provides frequent cross-referencing, permitting the student to review, integrate, and clarify an issue being discussed.
 Numerous resources have been cited throughout the text, and the bibliography is extensive.
 Each chapter includes a summary as well as suggestions for further reading.

 Alas, all is not perfect.
 There are some, perhaps minor, flaws.
-The chapter on contraceptives is entitled "Birth Con-
+The chapter on contraceptives is entitled "Birth Conlts Development in Men and Women

 An official publication of the Alfred C. Kinsey Institute for Sex Research

 Sexual Preference